Skip to content

 Bill would address growing maintenance backlog and deferred maintenance in national parks

 WASHINGTON, D.C. — U.S. Senator Angus King (I-ME), Chairman of the Senate National Parks Subcommittee, has joined his colleagues to lead the introduction of a bipartisan bill to preserve and manage America’s public lands.
-More specifically, the bipartisan American the Beautiful Act would reauthorize the National Parks and Public Land Legacy Restoration Fund (LRF) and increase its funding to ensure that America’s public lands can be enjoyed for generations to come.
-The bill is cosponsored by Senators Steve Daines (R-MT), Kevin Cramer (R-SD), and Mark Warner (D-VA).
+More specifically, the bipartisan America the Beautiful Act would reauthorize the National Parks and Public Land Legacy Restoration Fund (LRF) and increase its funding to ensure that America’s public lands can be enjoyed for generations to come.
+The bill is cosponsored by Senators Steve Daines (R-MT), Kevin Cramer (R-ND), and Mark Warner (D-VA).

 Senator King first introduced the bipartisan Restore Our Parks Act in July 2018 which established the “National Park Service Legacy Restoration Fund” to reduce the maintenance backlog by allocating existing revenues the government collects from on and offshore energy development.
 It was passed in the 2020 Great American Outdoors Act, but now requires reauthorization.